 Sections at MTC

-The Administration & Facilities Services section (AFS) is responsible for planning and executing certain agency business administrative programs, including:
+The Administration & Human Development section is responsible for planning and executing certain agency business administrative programs, including:

 - Employee relations, benefits and recruitment (human resources)